 The P90 History Lesson

-The difference being the extra copper windings around the coil.
+The difference is the extra copper windings around the coil.
 This added copper increases their output.
-Resulting in a warmer version of the standard super bright and thin single coil pickup.
+Resulting in a warmer version of the standard super bright and thin single-coil pickup.

 Gibson introduced this style of pickups in their early ES-150 models, which are incredibly rare and iconic guitars today.